2020 Dominican Republic general election: Conduct

 It was initially reported that representatives of the Organization of American States (OAS) would arrive to the Dominican Republic on 13 February 2020 to monitor the elections.
 The general election to elect the President and members of the Dominican Republic parliament, which was postponed from the scheduled 17 May 2020 date due to the COVID-19 pandemic, was later held on 5 July 2020.

 Local media reported that the elections proceeded smoothly, except for one incident, when a person was shot inside a polling station after an argument erupted between rival party supporters.

 Results

 President

-Luis Abinader won the presidential election in the first round, obtaining over 50% of the vote.
+Luis Abinader won the presidential election in the first round, receiving over 50% of the vote.
 During the election count, the ruling Dominican Liberation Party's candidate Gonzalo Castillo conceded defeat, stating that the official count "shows that there is an irreversible trend and that from now on we have a president-elect...
 Our congratulations to Mr Luis Abinader."
 Former President Leonel Fernández, who left the ruling party and ran for the presidency as a member of the People's Force party, also conceded defeat.
 Abinader was sworn in as President of the Dominican Republic on 16 August 2020.